chettrick/arm-mcu/README.txt

        strerror() to conio.c.
 Also added code to issue linker warnings if the newlib reentrancy structure or heap are used with the lightweight console I/O facility.
+     * 22 February 2013 -- Added a high-efficiency pinwise GPIO pin driver
+       for the LPC11xx.

 Git Repository